onnx/onnx-mlir/docs/Instrumentation.md

 ## Compile for instrumentation

 By default, instrumentation is turned off.
 You need to use following command line options to turn it on.
-The pass for instrumentation is inserted in some stages.
-The `--instrument-stage` is an option to specify it.
-For example, when you specify `afterOnnxToOnnx`, the instrumentation is inserted after pass for onnx-to-onnx conversion.
-The `--instrument-ops` option is an option to specify operations to be instrumented using regular expression. the `--InstrumentBeforeOp` and `--InstrumentAfterOp` are the options to insert instrumentation before and/or after the ops.
-For example, when you specify `onnx.` in `--instrument-ops` and use `--InstrumentBeforeOp` and `--InstrumentAfterOp`, the instrumantation is inserted before and after onnx operations such as onnx.Conv, onnx.Add etc.
+The pass for instrumentation will be inserted in some stages by using `--instrument-stage` option.
+For example, when you specify `afterOnnxToOnnx`, the instrumentation will be inserted after onnx-to-onnx conversion.
+The `--instrument-ops` option is an option to specify operations to be instrumented using regular expression.
+You can use `onnx.` for all onnx operations, `onnx.,zhigh` for all onnx and zhigh operations, and `onnx.Conv` for onnx Conv operations etc. The `--InstrumentBeforeOp` and `--InstrumentAfterOp` are options to insert instrumentation before and/or after the specified operations.
+When you use `--instrument-ops=onnx. --InstrumentBeforeOp --InstrumentAfterOp`, the instrumantation will be inserted before and after all onnx operations.

 ```
   --instrument-stage=<value>                        - Specify stage to be instrumented: